repology/repology-rules/README.md

 - { name: gtk, warning: "Neither of gtk1,2,3,4 - need a new rule or some weirdness is going on" }

 # will trigger a warning if new project called "tesseract" appears
-# ...or website chages, or just a package without website defined appears,
+# ...or website changes, or just a package without website defined appears,
 # so it'll require another condition
 - { name: tesseract, setname: tesseract-game, wwwpart: tesseract.gg }
 - { name: tesseract, setname: tesseract-ocr, wwwpart: tesseract-ocr }